top of page

 Irvin Yalom once said, "It is the relationship that heals."
 I believe that the relationship between client and counselor is the foundation for therapeutic change and thus is the single most important aspect of the therapeutic process.

 I like the way that Dr. Russ Harris describes the process of counseling in terms of two mountains.
 The client climbs one mountain, and I climb the other.
 Each client has been climbing their mountain for their entire life.
 During the climb, each client has come across moments when they feel lost, when they have been hurt, and when they have overcome challenges.
 Meanwhile, I am climbing my mountain as well.
 In doing so, I am able to look over at the client's mountain from a different perspective to help them navigate and find solutions for difficult parts of the climb as they occur (and perhaps even before).
-Thus, my goal becomes your goal: reaching the top of the mountain as pain free as possible!
+Thus, my goal becomes your goal: reaching the top of the mountain as pain free as possible.
+While doing so, I will balance directed-ness with warmth and positive regard.

 Individuals